manu-p-1/PowerPlug/README.md

 ipmo Path\To\PowerPlug.dll
 ```

 You can use the aforementioned command within the `$PROFILE` to load the library on PowerShell startup.
-Run `Get-Module` to confirm the import rand successfully.
+Run `Get-Module PowerPlug` to confirm the import ran successfully.

 ## Building Project
 Prerequisites: